 For well-prepared advanced students, the program may decide to accept up to 7 credits numbered 300 or above completed at UW-Madison toward fulfillment of minimum degree and minor credit requirements.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+This work would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.